 Now, the question is, how to create compelling visuals?
 You may not have the budget to hire a professional designer or knowledge of complex design software like Adobe Photoshop, but the good news is you don’t need to.

-We’re almost at the finish line and this where you should close your post with a bang and show your readers that you believe in them.
+We’re almost at the finish line of writing a blog entry and this is where you should close your post with a bang and show your readers that you believe in them.

 When writing your conclusion, put yourself in your readers' shoes.
 How will their lives change if they successfully practice the advice in your post?
 How will that make them feel?